 Mark F. Leposky is Senior Vice President, Global Operations and has served in such capacity since April 2012.
 Mr. Leposky is responsible for all areas of the Company's global manufacturing, program management, sourcing, logistics operations and strategy, and golf accessories.
-Prior to joining Callaway, Mr. Leposky served from 2005-2011 as co-founder,

-President and Chief Executive Officer of Gathering Storm Holding Company, LLC/TMAX Gear LLC (collectively, "TMAX"), which, as exclusive licensee, designed, developed, manufactured, and distributed accessory products for TaylorMade-Adidas Golf.
+Prior to joining Callaway, Mr. Leposky served from 2005-2011 as co-founder, President and Chief Executive Officer of Gathering Storm Holding Company, LLC/TMAX Gear LLC (collectively, "TMAX"), which, as exclusive licensee, designed, developed, manufactured, and distributed accessory products for TaylorMade-Adidas Golf.
 When the license agreement was terminated in 2011, TMAX exited the business and TMAX entered into a general assignment for the benefit of creditors.
 Prior to that, Mr. Leposky served in various operations roles for Fisher Scientific International, TaylorMade-Adidas Golf, the Coca-Cola Company and the United Parcel Service Company.
 Mr. Leposky began his career serving as a U.S. Army and Army National Guard Infantry Officer (Rank Major).
 Mr. Leposky received an M.B.A. from the Keller Graduate School of Management and a B.S. in Industrial Technology from Southern Illinois University.

-Richard H. Arnett is the Senior Vice President of Global Marketing and he has served in such capacity since June 2012.
-In this role, Mr. Arnett leads the Company's global marketing, communications and go-to-market functions, while also overseeing its category management function.
-Prior to joining Callaway, Mr. Arnett served as Vice President of Global Marketing, TaylorMade, adidas and Ashworth Golf, and prior to TaylorMade he served in a marketing leadership role at Russell Corporation.
+Richard H. Arnett is the Senior Vice President of Global Marketing & President of OGIO.
+Mr. Arnett has served as Vice President of Global Marketing since June 2012, and in this role, Mr. Arnett leads the Company's global marketing, communications and go-to-market functions, while also overseeing its category management function.
+In January 2017, Mr. Arnett assumed the position of President, OGIO International, Inc., following its acquisition by the Company.
+Prior to joining Callaway, Mr. Arnett served as Vice President of Global Marketing, TaylorMade, Adidas and Ashworth Golf, and prior to

+TaylorMade he served in a marketing leadership role at Russell Corporation.
 Mr. Arnett received an M.B.A. from Duke University and a B.A. in English from Emory University.
-In addition, Mr. Arnett assumed the position of President, OGIO International, Inc, which was acquired by the Company in January 2017.